samutayuga/putumaskubesample/podschedulingrole/step2/text.md

-# Create a deployment with non tolerant pod
+# A deployment with the non tolerant pod will not be able to rollout

+## Step

 Create namespace